Student accommodation in Coventry

 The 2023 QS World University Rankings lists Coventry University as one of the best 700 universities in the world, and has also given it a 5-star rating.

 Coventry is a great city for students

-The city is ranked inside the top 50 in the world in the QS Best Student Cities ranking sitting at 47th.
+The city is ranked among the best in the world in the QS Best Student Cities ranking, sitting at 40th.
 A big part of that is thanks to Coventry’s large student population.
-The combined student population is around 8.1 percent of the total population of Coventry.
+The combined student population is around 8.1% of the total population of Coventry.
 International students make up a large proportion of it with around 42 percent of enrolments.
-This gives it a high score in the student mix indicator, ranking third out of 100 cities.
+This gives it the highest score in the student mix indicator, ranking first out of 140 cities.

 Coventry gets a strong rating from graduate employers, thanks to the strong reputation of its universities.
 This is due in large part to the city’s long history of leadership in manufacturing and design.

 Coventry University is one of only a few institutions to offer an automotive design course.
 The Warwick Manufacturing Group, the centre created at the University of Warwick that is dedicated to supporting innovative collaborations between academia and industry, runs a range of undergraduate and postgraduate programs.